 Although there is no admission with advanced standing, regardless of previous work in philosophy, students with a strong undergraduate background, or those who have done graduate work at other institutions, may be able to satisfy the standard pre-generals requirements more quickly and hence take the general examination in two years or less.

 Sample of written work no more than 10,000 words.

-Please refer to our website, for detailed information on the department’s units and programs.
+Please refer to and navigate within our general website for detailed information on the department’s various units and programs.

 Every student must either demonstrate a reading knowledge of French or German, or else satisfy an alternative requirement before taking the general examination.
+(Those in the Interdepartmental Program in Classical Philosophy cannot take the alternative.)
 Reading knowledge is demonstrated by passing an examination on the translation of philosophical prose administered by two members of the Department of Philosophy.

 A student electing to satisfy the alternative requirement must either (1) complete a 10th distribution unit in any area of philosophy (see above) or (2) complete a unit of advanced work in another department, in accordance with a plan previously approved by the Graduate Committee of the philosophy department.
 (This may not be work also used to satisfy any other requirement.)

 In many areas of philosophy, including but not limited to the history of philosophy and recent European philosophy, satisfactory scholarship is not possible without a good reading knowledge of certain foreign languages.
 The languages most often needed are French, German, Greek, and Latin.
 A student having none of these languages will therefore be significantly limited in choosing areas of research, and in the choice of a dissertation topic.
 If a student's dissertation is devoted to any considerable extent to an author, the student must be able to read the author's works in their original language.